sdsc-ordes/nix-workshop/README.md

 functions.
 It has basic types like `string`s, `integers`, `paths`, `list`s and `attribute set`s, (further [read](https://nixos.org/guides/nix-pills/04-basics-of-language.html#basics-of-language)).

+> [!CAUTION]
+>
+> The Nix language has its purpose and target towards deterministically building
+> & distributing software and therefore is a very narrowly scoped language.
+That
+> means you also don't find floating-point types etc. because it has little
+> benefit in this context.

 When you look at most Nix files `*.nix` in this and other repositories, they will most always contain a function (further